redwoodjs/example-todo/README.md

 yarn dev
 ```

-This command will eventually move into the `hammer-cli`.
+This command will eventually move into the `redwood-cli`.

 Run `yarn open` to open your browser on `http://localhost:8910`.